15 October 2018

 What makes a good writer?
-It's often one of the first questions a new writer asks.
-The answer is that it involves a lot of skills.
-Some of them are about narrative, some are about technique, and some are about the writer themself.
 We've put together a checklist of skills that all contribute to being a good writer – how many of them do you possess?

 Telling a story